 The preceding routing summary indicates that, under Fully-Developed Conditions, this basin provides substantial attenuation of the modeled design storm events.
-The maximum storage volume for each of the modeled design storms is greater than 50% of the total runoff volume contributed to this facility.
 Section 8 of this report includes hydrographs for this proposed stormwater management facility.

-An emergency spillway is to be constructed on the northwest side of the basin at an elevation of 937.00.
+An emergency spillway is to be constructed on the northwest side of the basin at an elevation of 937.50.
 The spillway is designed to, should the primary outfall structure be clogged or completely fail, route the 100 year storm into the existing stream.
-The 100 year storm is
+The 100 year storm is calculated as a peak flow of 1,095.79 cfs.
+The spillway length is designed as 413 LF.
+In the 100 year storm, the water surface elevation in the weir is calculated as 938.08.
+The top of the basin is set at 938.25, giving the basin 1.07 LF of freeboard.

 Results of this Fully-Developed Conditions hydrologic routing, including the proposed stormwater detention facility are provided in the following summary table.
 This information is provided at the same "Points of Interest" used in the Existing Conditions hydrologic analysis for this Stormwater Drainage Study.
-Refer to the Micro Fully-Developed Conditions Drainage Area Map for the location of the points of interest in relation to the development sites, modeled subareas, channels and conveyances.
+Refer to the Macro Fully-Developed Conditions Drainage Area Map for the location of the points of interest in relation to the development sites, modeled subareas, channels and conveyances.
 As in the preceding tables, locations that are unchanged from the Existing Conditions analysis are presented as grey print in the following tables.

 Table 4.2-6(a).
-Hydrologic Information - Micro- Fully-Developed Conditions Summary

-(Junctions) Including Proposed Discovery Park Detention Basin
+Hydrologic Information - Macro- Fully-Developed Conditions Summary (Junctions) Including Proposed Discovery Park Detention Basin